Characters Introduced in Silent Hill

 - Decomposite Character: The film removes the evil and fanaticism of the video game version of Dahlia and gives it to Christabella, who doesn't exist in the game.

 - Karmic Death: Christabella and her cult followers are massacred by the little girl they burnt thirty years ago.
-And she enabled the massacre by stabbing Rose in the chest, thus allowing Alessa's Darkness to seep into the church through her blood.
+She also enabled the massacre by stabbing Rose in the chest, thus allowing Alessa's Darkness to seep into the church through her blood.

 - Obliviously Evil: She doesn't realize that she's a villain, instead fancying herself and her cult as being good and "pure" servants of God.

 - Principles Zealot: Upholding Purity at any cost.